ESPN’s Rodriguez: Personal items stolen from rental SUV

 ESPN said it was working with local authorities.
 The items were stolen from an SUV that ESPN had rented for Rodriguez and the production crew.

-San Francisco police spokesman Adam Lobsinger told the San Francisco Chronicle that a bag, laptop, camera and pieces of jewelry were stolen.
+San Francisco police spokesman Adam Lobsinger said in an email that a bag, laptop, camera and pieces of jewelry were stolen.
+He also said the department’s burglary unit is handling the investigation.

 The city has dealt with a rash of car burglaries.
 According to police, there were 11,269 reports of break-ins — an average of 62 per day — in San Francisco during the first half of the year.